78.00 +0.03 (0.04%)

 |1y Target Est||N/A|

-The Bedford, Massachusetts-based company said it had net income of 16 cents per share.
-Earnings, adjusted for pretax expenses, were 54 cents per share.
-The results topped Wall Street expectations. ...
+On a per-share basis, the Bedford, Massachusetts-based company said it had net income of 71 cents.
+Earnings, adjusted for pretax gains, were 66 cents per share.
+The results surpassed Wall Street expectations. ...

 Shares of iRobot Corp. climbed nearly 6% late Tuesday after the maker of Roomba robotic vacuum cleaners reported first-quarter profit and sales above what analysts expected.
 IRobot said it earned $20.4 million, or 71 cents a share, in the quarter, compared with $16.4 million, or 58 cents a share, in the year-ago period.
 "We are off to the strong start we expected in 2018," Chief Executive Colin Angle said in a statement.